concord-consortium/lab/readme.md

 1. install pow: `curl get.pow.cx | sh`
 2. create a lab folder in `~/.pow/`  by doing `mkdir -p ~/.pow/lab`
-3. symlink the dist folder for the lab project `cd ~/.pow/lab; ln -s
+3. symlink the dist folder for the Lab project `cd ~/.pow/lab; ln -s
    <lab/dist> ./public`
-4. Thats it! your app should be available at `http://lab.dev` assuming that you had already built the lab project, and the `dist` directory exists.
+4. Thats it! your app should be available at `http://lab.dev` assuming that you had already built the Lab project, and the `dist` directory exists.